 - To impound your vehicle.
 If you are arrested, the police may impound your vehicle.
 When this happens, police officers are required to inventory the content of your vehicle to make sure any items in the car are returned to you when the vehicle is released.
 However, prosecutors are allowed to use any incriminating evidence officers find during an inventory search as part of the charges against you.

-The right defense for your case will depend on the specific details of your situation, so it is vital that you speak with a criminal defense attorney as soon as possible.
+The right defense for your case will depend on the specific details of your situation, so it is vital that you speak with a criminal defense attorney or a drug crimes attorney as soon as possible.
 If you have been accused of committing a crime, The Law Offices of Steven R. Adams, LLC is here to help protect your rights.
 Call (513) 929-9333 today to get the answers you need in your free case evaluation.